One of the most useful bits of advice that established entrepreneurs give to people starting their own business is this: ‘cash is king’.

 You’ll see there are two columns for each month.
 This lets you make a forecast and then enter real figures as they come in.
 Over time this will help you make your forecasts as accurate as possible.

 To get set up, you need basic information about the money coming in and out of your business.
 Dig out the paperwork on regular expenses that go out every month, such as premises, wages, phone bills, etc. You need to find every penny you spend, so check bills off against a recent bank statement.

 Group costs and revenues to keep your cash flow forecast simple

 Group these bills; for example put desk phones, mobiles & broadband together as “phones”.
 Then enter them into the expenditure part of the spreadsheet.
 Copy these figures across for the other 11 months if you think the costs will remain at the same level.
 If you think any costs will change, simply enter what you estimate the costs will be.

-Next you need to estimate revenue for each month.
-Again, it may be beneficial to group types of revenue together… this helps to keep your cash flow planner simple.
+Next, you need to estimate revenue for each month.
+Again, it may be beneficial to group types of revenue together as it helps to keep your cash flow planner simple.
 Remember this tool looks at money in and out of a bank account, so work you do today may not turn into cash for 30 to 60 days.

 And that’s it.
 The spreadsheet will work out for you whether you have a negative or positive cash flow each month, and how that will affect your bank account.

 On a weekly or monthly basis, all you need to do is remember to enter every single expense and piece of income.
 Update your planner at the same time each week, and it will soon become a good habit.
 The information you will get from your planner will be invaluable as you run your business.